kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 immediately.
 For externally driven transitions, informer reconciliation eventually converges the state.
 This matches the existing consistency model used elsewhere in scheduler and DRA cache-based decisions.

+**Scope of "release"**: The scheduler derives lock state purely from ResourceClaim allocation/deallocation events; it does not observe kubelet's `NodePrepareResources` / `NodeUnprepareResources` progress, which remains the driver's responsibility.
+The scheduler's notion of "clean" is purely allocation-clean, not hardware-ready — a device is considered clean once no allocated claim references it, regardless of whether the driver has finished in-flight hardware reconfiguration on the node.
+Driver-level prepare/unprepare sequencing remains the authoritative guard against reuse before reconfiguration completes; drivers that need stronger guarantees should hold their own per-device readiness state and reject prepare calls until reconfiguration is complete.

 #### Unexpected Affinity Values

 **Risk**: A claim specifies an unexpected or unique affinity value (e.g., an